All Episodes

 I think they should invite every family who has lost a loved one to an illegal immigrant to come to Washington to the White House, have a meeting, and then go up on Capitol Hill and confront directly these people who claim that the death of their loved one is manufactured.

-I think nothing would uh shrink the Democratic Party faster than to confront the families who have a legitimate personal experience that the country's not secure, and that in fact Americans have been killed, they have been raped, they have been robbed, in some cases they have been tortured by MS 13 gang members.
+I think nothing would shrink the Democratic Party faster than to confront the families who have a legitimate personal experience that the country's not secure and that, in fact, Americans have been killed.

 Well, I mean, this is the point.

-Uh yeah, why do you think that they've taken on this tact that somehow and just look at the last two weeks?
+Why do you think that they've taken on this tact that somehow, and just look at the last two weeks?

-We're gonna have a member of Officer Singh's family's gonna be on the show tonight, and another family, uh, mom and dad, on December 29th last year, you know, just a few weeks ago, uh, they lost their son, Pierce Corcoran.
+And another family, mom and dad, on December 29th last year, you know, just a few weeks ago, they lost their son, Pierce Corcoran.

-Uh he was hit with a by an illegal immigrant that was apparently on drugs or drinking and driving on the wrong side of the road.
+He was hit by an illegal immigrant that was apparently on drugs or drinking and driving on the wrong side of the road.

 He's dead.